ygigandet/srs_app/README.md

 When reviewing, cards will be scheduled by spaced-repetition logic (oldest due first), helping you memorise efficiently over time.

-⚠️ Still work in progress!

-The SRS is not yet done.
-More exercises needed to be added.

 🧾 License

 “All rights reserved”